lukso-network/docs/docs/guides/universal-receiver-delegate/set-default-implementation.md

 // get the owner of the Universal Profile
 // in our case it should be the address of the Key Manager const keyManagerAddress = await universalProfile.methods.owner().call();
-// create an instance of the LSP6KeyManager const keyManager = new web3.eth.Contract(LSP6KeyManager.abi, keyManagerAddress);
+// create an instance of the Key Manager const keyManager = new web3.eth.Contract(LSP6KeyManager.abi, keyManagerAddress);
 ```